kaiec/fspdf/README.md

 **Fill in arbitrary text and a signature.**

-Currently this is a very early prototype, merely a proof-of-concept.
-The plan is to create an image from all overlay elements (texts and signatures) and turn it into an PDF.
-This will then be stamped on the original PDF using pdftk's multi-stamp feature.
+Currently this is a very early prototype, merely a proof-of-concept. fspdf creates an image from all overlay elements (texts and signatures) and turns it into an PDF.
+This is then stamped on the original PDF using pdftk's multi-stamp feature.
 If you are interested in joining the project, get in contact.

 Otherwise just wait until this thing works.
 The good thing is that I will be motivated to continue whenever a sucking PDF file to be filled and signed hits my inbox.
 I can assure you, this will happen :-)